+10.1 Application

-- 10.1 Application - 10.1.1.
+- 10.1.1.
 Student applications are processed in line with the Trust Admissions Policy. - 10.1.2.
 If a student provides the Trust with incorrect or fraudulent information in their application the Trust reserves the right to cancel this contract and the student's registration whenever we become aware of this.
 In such circumstances, the student will be liable for payment of course fees for their period of study, in accordance with section 26 (Refunds and Charges).
+In such circumstances, we reserve the right to rescind any award previously given.